Cerebral Palsy: Causes, Treatment and Prevention

 - Insufficient oxygen reaching the fetus – When the placenta is not functioning properly or it tears away from the wall of the uterus before delivery; the fetus may not receive sufficient oxygen.

 - Prematurity – Premature babies who weigh less than 3 1/3 pounds are up to 30 times more likely to develop cerebral palsy than full-term babies.
 Many of these tiny babies suffer from bleeding in the brain, which can damage delicate brain tissue.
-They may also develop periventricular leukomalacia, which is destruction of nerves around the fluid-filled cavities (ventricles) in the brain.
+They may also develop periventricular leukomalacia, which is the destruction of nerves around the fluid-filled cavities (ventricles) in the brain.

 - Asphyxia during labor and delivery – Until recently, it was widely believed that asphyxia (lack of oxygen) during a difficult delivery was the cause of most cases of cerebral palsy.
-The ACOG/AAP report shows that fewer than 10 percent of the types of brain injuries that can result in cerebral palsy are caused by asphyxia.
+The ACOG/AAP report shows that fewer than 10 percent of the types of brain injuries that can result in cerebral palsy is caused by asphyxia.

 - Blood Diseases – Rh disease, an incompatibility between the blood of the mother and her fetus, can cause severe jaundice and brain damage, resulting in cerebral palsy.
 Rh disease usually can be prevented by giving an Rh-negative woman an injection of a blood product called Rh immune globulin around the 28th week of pregnancy and again after the birth of an Rh-positive baby.
 Blood clotting disorders (thrombophilias) in either mother or baby also may increase the risk.